Run, Cougar, Run

-Run, Cougar, Run is a 1972 American Western film directed by Jerome Courtland and written by Louis Pelletier.
+Run, Cougar, Run is a 1972 American Adventure film directed by Jerome Courtland and written by Louis Pelletier.
 The film stars Stuart Whitman, Frank Aletter, Lonny Chapman, Douglas Fowley, Harry Carey Jr. and Alfonso Arau.
 The film was released on October 18, 1972, by Buena Vista Distribution.

 Plot

 Set in Utah, the film tells the story of a cougar whose mate has been killed by a hunter.
 She must raise her three cubs, teaching them to survive the harsh realities of the wilderness, while the hunter continues to track the animals with the intent to kill them.